Tuesday, October 30, 2012

 Future-Ex wanted me bringing home something… anything… it didn't much matter to her where it came from.
 I don’t know if that was for monetary purposes, or just because it bugged the shit out of her every day when she had to get up early for work and I didn't.

-Not long afterward, I saw an ad in the PennySaver saying that they were taking applications for the set-up crew and gave the date and time.
-Well, I've never been one for whom “craft” was ever a verb, but I sure knew how to get a store set up, so I went down and put in my application.
+Not long afterward, I saw an ad in the local PennySaver saying that they were taking applications for the set-up crew and gave the date and time.
+I've never been one for whom the term “craft” was ever a verb, but I sure knew how to get a store set up, so I went down and put in my application.
 Once they got a look at my specs, they practically jumped on me.
 I was sooo in, and I should have been!
-A stone cold retail “ringer” had just dropped into their laps.
+A stone-cold retail “ringer” had just dropped into their laps.

-The “promo” aisles were the seasonal things.
-The company would send out the product and layout map, then I would put it up like the other managers did.
+The “promo” aisles held the seasonal things.
+The company would send out the product and layout map, and then I would put it up like the other managers did.
 But as the product sold through, I had to condense the goods, forever moving them forward up the aisle, to make room for the next event.
 Once the holiday or event was over, most of the stuff got marked down until we were rid of it.
 Some of the markdowns could be significant.
-Final price was always nine cents.
-Didn't matter what it was, from Christmas decorations to bags of candy… if it didn't go for 50% off, or 75% off, or even 90% off, it ended up at nine cents.
+The final price was always nine cents.
+Didn't matter what it was, from Christmas decorations to bags of candy, if it didn't go for 50% off, or 75% off, or even 90% off, it ended up at nine cents.

 The scheduling was crazy.
 I mean, we had the Christmas stuff rolled out in freakin’ JULY.
-You had to figure, it takes a while to make all the wreaths or stockings or whatnot, so we had to provide lead-time.
+You had to figure that it takes a while to make all the wreaths or stockings or whatnot, so we had to provide lead-time.

 I used to love the fall assortments, of imitation colored leaf clusters and swags.
 Halloween was cool too, with all the intricate costumes and masks.
 And any holiday with candy was brilliant!